We’re sharing the best fall hikes at US national parks that you should add to your must-hike list.

 No matter which hike you choose you are guaranteed some incredible views along the way that won’t disappoint.

-If you are wanting to see an abundance of color plan your fall Zion trip for late October when the colors start changing.
+If you are wanting to see an abundance of color, then Zion National Park in the fall is the time to go.
+Usually October is the time when the colors start changing.

 This is one hike you don’t want to forget your camera on because the colors are incredible.
 This hike is just about a mile long making it perfect for families.